Do you have any questions about your visit? Read on to find the answers with our most frequently asked questions.

 Timings subject to change.

 There are a variety of car parking options available at the Rowley Mile and the July Course.
-The Premier Car Park Is located nearest the Premier Enclosure Entrance and is priced £5 per car.
-Valet parking is available along with ample free car parking at both courses.
+The Premier Car Park is only available on Saturday 30th April 2022 & Sunday 1st May 2022, this is located near the Premier Enclosure Entrance and is priced £10 per car.

 We highly recommend using one of our two bus services to get to the course.